-Directory services
+"Directory services

-8 9B.
-(1) The Authority may prescribe, or impose through licence conc litions, as the case may be, measures in respect of directories and dire directory enquiry services, regarding- (a)) the protection of personal data; (b) the protection of privacy; (c) language preferences; (d) the prevention of fraud; (e) the prohibition of marketing and unfair trading practices; (f) the provision of assistance to law enforcement or other public safety officials; 10 (g) related charges; (\tilde{h}) the establishment of a national directory information database; and (i) such other related matters as the Authority shall determine.".
-Amendment of section 96 of Act 103 of 1996 15
+89A.
+The Authority may prescribe, or impose through licence

+С conditions, as the case may be, measures in respect of directories and

+d directory enquiry services, regarding-

+() a) the protection of personal data;

+() b) the protection of privacy;

+() c) language preferences;

+(d) the prevention of fraud;

+() (e) the prohibition of marketing and unfair trading practices;

+() f) the provision of assistance to law enforcement or other public safety

+officials;

+() g) related charges;

+() h) the establishment of a national directory information database; and

+(1 i) such other related matters as the Authority shall determine.".
+25